 A circuit is a closed pathway that organizes differences.
 The standard example of a circuit is the heating system in your house.
-A difference in the room temperature (the air gets hotter or cooler) makes a difference in the thermostat (it switches off or on), which makes a difference in the fuel supplied to the furnace (it decreases or increases), which in turn makes a difference in the room temperature (the air gets cooler or hotter).
+A difference in the room temperature (the air gets hotter or cooler) makes a difference in the thermostat (it switches off or on) makes a difference in the fuel supplied to the furnace (it decreases or increases) which in turn makes a difference in the room temperature (the air gets cooler or hotter).
 Just as the closed path of differences regulates the heat in your house so the relational circuit that underlies the practice of Threeing regulates the relationships among practitioners.
 Taking turns in three different roles means the practitioners follow the path laid out in the relational circuit.
-A separate email includes a diagram of the complete relational circuit with all the positions named.